Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Exterior of the cathedral| ©Juan Garavito

-The schedules on holidays change depending on the masses or religious tradition of that specific part of the year.
-Similarly, visiting this cathedral is one of the best things to do in Reims during the Christmas season because guided tours are often organized without the need for a reservation and there are also special masses.
+The schedules on festive dates change depending on the masses.
+Visiting the Cathedral is one of the best things to do in Reims during Christmas, because guided tours are organized without the need for prior reservation and there are often special masses.

-Are there guided tours of the Notre Dame de Reims Cathedral, are they worth it?
+Are there guided tours of the Cathedral of Notre Dame de Reims, are they worth it?

-If you wish to take a guided tour of the Notre Dame Cathedral there are two possible ways.
-One of them is to contact the Palais du Tau to organize a tour that includes the possibility to go up to the two towers and to see the bell tower.
-The issue with this alternative is that there must be a minimum number of participants and the reservation must be made up to 15 days in advance.
-That while there is the reality that there is not a single guarantee that the visit will be approved or even that the administration will respond.
+If you want to take a guided tour of the Cathedral of Notre Dame there are two possible ways.
+One is to contact the Palais du Tau to organize a tour that includes the possibility to go up to the two towers and to see the bell tower.
+For this, there must be a minimum number of participants and the reservation must be made up to 15 days in advance.

-This is because they are three sites that are declared as World Heritage Sites by Unesco under a joint nomination and its importance has to do with the monarchical past of France.
-This knowing that the palace was the residence where the royal family prepared before the coronations and the cathedral was the place where the official act of coronation of the next French king took place.
+The other alternative is to book a private tour of the main attractions of the city of Reims, including the Cathedral, the Tau Palace and the Basilica of Saint Remi.
+These three sites have been declared World Heritage Sites.
+And it has a great historical importance, since the palace was the residence where the royal family prepared before the coronations and the Cathedral was the place where the official act of coronation of the next French king took place.

-Anyway, opting for a guided tour is something recommendable only if you already had the opportunity to participate in one of the best excursions from Reims.
-This knowing that the city is a major tourist destination, but stands out especially for its proximity to the wine fields of the Champagne region, which produce wine known worldwide for its quality.
+In any case, opting for a guided tour is recommended only if you already had the opportunity to participate in one of the best excursions from Reims.
+Reims stands out for its proximity to the Champagne region's vineyards, known for their quality.

 Who can access the Notre Dame de Reims Cathedral?